anvesh1/multi-image-upload/readme.md

-# Laravel 5.2 and Dropzone.js auto image uploads with removal links

-This project is related to tutorial from [Codingo Tuts].
+# Multiple Images upload with laravel 5.2 and dropzone Js

 What is covered in this project:

-    - Auto image upload
+    - Preview Images before upload
-    - Remove images directly from Dropzone preview with AJAX request
+    - Delete images from preview and view images in popup
-    - Image counter for uploaded images
+    - Image counter, Total size of images for uploaded images
     - Saving images as full size and icon size versions
-    - Using Image Intervention package for resizing and image encoding
+    - Use of Image Intervention package for resizing images
-    - Saving image data to database
+    - Saving images location in database
     - Unique file names for images on server side
     - Displaying already uploaded images in Dropzone